 A "new" way of thinking

 Fortunately, the more recent versions are more honest, correctly stating that what was hung on the cross was the debt we owed due to the law, not the law itself.
-And if you look at the CJSB, you will see it from the Jewish perspective, as it was intended by the original writers.
-I'm sure God is relieved to know that He is not being discarded.
+And if you look at the CJSB (Colossians 2:14

 And then there is one of my favorites when people try to redefine a word by giving it a meaning never intended.
-Col 2:17
+Colossians 2:17

 says that the laws and festivals are "a shadow of things that were to come; the reality, however, is found in Christ."
 Many Christians of today say that means we are not required to pay attention to these shadows because they are of no use to us and refer only to the past which was fulfilled by Christ.
 How is it that this is the only time in our society that this phrase is interpreted this way?